“Content” is the conceptual information within documentation.

 Begin documenting before you begin developing.

 Before coding, write requirements and specifications that also serve as the first draft of documentation.
 These texts no doubt will need a bit of clean up before publishing, but by front-loading the documentation, you lay a clear path forwards.
 Early documentation also helps facilitate peer feedback and group decisions to guide your work.
-This model is the sentiment behind Documentation Driven Design.
+This model is the sentiment behind Test-Driven Documentation.

 In the documentation process, include everyone from developers to end users.